kozajaku/spectra-analyzer/docs/installation/installation.rst

 library is not published on PyPi (the one published there is the different package!).
 To install **mlpy** just follow the installation guide on `SourceForge <http://mlpy.sourceforge.net/docs/3.5/install.html>`_.
 Do not forget to install the **GSL** library together with header files or your compilation will fail.
-You can install this library on *nix systems using package managers (gsl-dev/gsl-devel).
+You can install this library on Linux systems using package managers (gsl-dev/gsl-devel).

+Note that **mlpy** requires a specific version of **numpy** library.
+The specific version will be installed automatically when you follow next steps.
+The newer version of **numpy** library is currently not working with the latest version of **mlpy** library.

 Install Spectra analyzer
 ------------------------